Distributed execution

 It is often convenient to split your configuration over multiple files.
 That way, you can easily run the same simulation with different settings for example: just specify a different settings file while keeping the others the same.

-directory up, in the examples/
+directory up, in the examples/ dir rather than under examples/python.

 This is because there are some examples that mix languages as well.